ShadowXeldron/ShadowXeldrons-S3AIR-Mods/Even More Themes/README.md

 A. Only if they're discontinued or don't work.
 Of course, if I think I can do it better than them I may consider it.

 Q. How will the final release work?
-A. It'll be right here in this repository, as well as wherever the community has run off to.
-And maybe it'll be on GameBanana as well.
+A. It'll be in this repository and maybe GameBannana.
+I'd also like to see if I can get it on the forums.